dan-nagle/h2m/README.txt

 -i	Invokes an interactive build.
 All variables will be specified interactively.
 Other options will be ignored.
 Do not use tilde expansion, ie "~/Documents", in interactively specified paths.
+Use absolute paths if convenient.

 -f	When performing tests to assess whether legal compilers exists, do not stop or print a warning if the test fails.